Number of human cases of influenza A (H5N1) in Los Angeles County: 0

 • Report sick or dead birds to your local animal control agency for potential collection and testing.
 Sick birds or animals may not have flu-like symptoms, but may appear generally sick, have difficulty moving, seizures, or be found dead.

 • Anytime you are in contact with animals, wash your hands with soap and water before touching your face or eyes.
-If you work with or around sick animals, use appropriate personal protective equipment.

 • Prevent wild birds from getting into areas that house pet birds or poultry.
 Also make sure wild birds cannot defecate down into areas holding pet birds or poultry.